 The pull strings make for a more specific fit, allowing you to seal in warmth.

 The fabric does stretch while the arms are quite long.
 The torso reaches right to the tops of the thighs for this tester, and we believe that those with longer limbs would be nicely accommodated, with enough length throughout.
-Overall, we love the fit and style of this jacket.
-It earns a high score as it got many compliments from our friends while skiing and playing in the mountains.
+We love the fit and style of this jacket.

 Get ready for winter adventures with this awesome jacket.
 It works perfectly for skinning uphill, hiking, and adventuring when the temperatures drop.